kyverno/website/content/en/docs/Writing policies/preconditions.md

 The set operators, `In` and `NotIn` support a set of strings as the value (e.g. In ["str1", "str2"]).
 They also allow you to specify a set of strings as the key (e.g. ["str1", "str2"] In ["str1", "str2", "str3"]).
 In this case `In` checks if **all** the strings part of the key are in the value set (i.e. key is a subset of value) and `NotIn` checks if **any** of the strings part of the key is **not** in the value set (i.e. key is not a subset of value).
 Sets of other types are currently not supported.

-The duration operators are can be used for things such as validating an annotation that is a duration unit.
+The duration operators can be used for things such as validating an annotation that is a duration unit.
 Duration operators expect numeric key or value as seconds or as a string that is a valid Go time duration, eg: "1h".
 The string units supported are `s` (second), `m` (minute) and `h` (hour).
 Full details on supported duration strings are covered by <a href="https://pkg.go.dev/time#ParseDuration" target="-blank">time.ParseDuration</a>.

 ## Wildcard Matches